elastic/kibana/rfcs/text/0011_global_search.md

 # Motivation

-The main goal of this feature is to power the global search bar [#57576](https://github.com/elastic/kibana/issues/57576).
+Kibana should do it's best to assist users searching for and navigating to the various objects present on the Kibana platform.

-While this first point remains the priority, this API should also provide a solution for alternative needs regarding searching for arbitrary objects from a Kibana instance.
+We should expose an API to make it possible for plugins to search for the various objects present on a Kibana instance.

-// TODO: develop probably
+The first consumer of this API will be the global search bar [#57576](https://github.com/elastic/kibana/issues/57576).
+This API should still be generic to answer similar needs from any other consumer, either client or server side.

 # Detailed design